 Normal cells constitute a negative result.
 Abnormal cells, and even the presence of HPV, can tell your local gynecologist several different things.
-A Pap smear allows your New York gynecologist to catch conditions in a very early stage — before the development of cervical cancer.
-Luckily, this is a very slow-growing form of cancer, so it can take years before it becomes life threatening.
+A Pap smear allows your doctor to catch conditions in a very early stage — before the development of cervical cancer.
+Luckily, this is a very slow-growing form of cancer, so it can take years before it becomes life-threatening.

-Gynecologist of Manhattan Women’s Health & Wellness offers comprehensive Obstetrics & Gynecology care in NYC for women of all ages.
-At our obgyn clinic of we provide a full range of gynecology services, from annual check-ups and routine pap smears to treatment of Menstrual Cramps and gyn procedures, surgeries performed in our office or in the hospital.
-Our state of the art gynecology NYC facility equipped with a latest obgyn equipment.
+Gynecologist of Manhattan Women’s Health & Wellness offers comprehensive Obstetrics & Gynecology care in New York City for women of all ages.
+At our OBGYN clinic, we provide a full range of gynecology services, from annual check-ups and routine pap smears to the treatment of Menstrual Cramps and GYN procedures, surgeries performed in our office or the hospital.
+Visit our state-of-the-art women’s center to experience the best gynecology NYC has to offer.

 Abnormal Cells Are Not All the Same

-Your Manhattan OBGYN may find a number of potentially dangerous results from a Pap smear test:
+Your Manhattan OBGYN may find many potentially dangerous results from a Pap smear test:

 - Squamous intraepithelial lesion.
 This result points to changes that could indicate a very early form of a potentially precancerous condition.
 Depending on what else may be present in your Pap smear test results, such as HPV, these lesions can have a greater or lower impact.
 There are two types:

 - Squamous cell cancer (or adenocarcinoma cells).
-This result refers to two different types of cancer that is almost certainly present:
+This result refers to two different types of cancer that are almost certainly present: